-- Wheelchair Electric Power Units -
+- Electric Power Type -

-These units are used to convert hand-operated wheelchairs into electric wheelchairs.
-Each unit consists of a joystick for operation, two wheels with a built-in motor and clutch system, and a light, compact battery.
-Operating a clutch lever allows shifting between manual and electric modes.
+These units add electric power to facilitate the use of manual wheelchairs while retaining manual wheelchairs' convenience of being able to fold and carry.
+The unit consists of a joystick for operation, two wheels with a built-in motor and clutch system, and a compact, lightweight battery.